 - Insurance Agencies & Resources for Florida Small Businesses

-- Commercial Auto Insurance: If you have company vehicles, you will need to make sure that vehicle is covered under a commercial auto policy.
+- Commercial Auto Insurance: If you have company vehicles or use your personal car for business-related purposes, you will need to make sure that vehicle is covered under a commercial auto policy.
 An individual auto policy will not cover a car used commercially in the event of an accident or theft.